 Before you get ahead of yourself, let us explain.
 Obviously, acquisition is important because you can’t have a repeat purchaser if they never make that first purchase.
-However, the problem is that the average ecommerce store devotes more than 80% of their marketing budget to acquisition, forcing retention to take a back seat.
+However, the problem is that the average customer acquisition cost has increased from $9 in 2013 to $29 in 2022, a 222% increase.

-Although this method of budgeting is common, it seems odd when you consider that 41% of an ecommerce store’s revenue is created by only 8% of its customers; this 8% is made up of your repeat customers, making it clear that they are extremely profitable!
+Although acquisition is an essential first step in the customer journey, prioritizing it seems odd when you consider your revenue distribution.
+According to data from Smile.io’s expansive network of small businesses, 41% of an ecommerce store’s revenue is created by only 8% of its customers, and 35% is generated by your top 5% of customers.
+This 5% is made up of your most loyal repeat customers, making it clear that they are extremely profitable!

 In this post, we’ll go over the stats that illustrate the power of repeat customers and the profits they represent.
+These stats are based on Smile Rewards’ all-time numbers from a sample of over 1.1 billion shoppers and 250 thousand ecommerce brands.
 By the end, we guarantee you’ll have the proof you need to believe that retention marketing is worth adding to your marketing toolbox.

 5 reasons repeat customers are profitable